Sigill/OggAlbumTagger/README.md

 Not every functionality in this list has to be implemented.
 Actually, I don't need most of them.
 If you have some time to spare, I'll be happy to accept your contributions.

 * Support other audio formats: OggalbumTagger is built upon the [TagLib gem](http://robinst.github.io/taglib-ruby/), which support many audio formats.
 Theoretically, it is possible to support them in oggAlbumTagger (the name can be changed).
 In practice, I've no desire to play with those ugly ID3 tags and theirs versions and encodings.
 If you need this, it might be quicker for you to convert your music library to ogg (I've done it, no regret).
-* Make the code modular, so that each available command live in a single class that handle it's own autosuggestion, autocompletion, execution...
-Ok, it requires to rewrite half of the program, but it would be cool.
+* Make the code modular, so that each available command live in a single class that handle its own autosuggestion, autocompletion, execution… Ok, it requires to rewrite half of the program, but it would be cool.
-* Fill tags from filenames or from some CDDB/FreeDB/... database.
+* Fill tags from filenames or from some CDDB/FreeDB/… database.
 In the meantime, use [lltags](http://home.gna.org/lltag/).
 * Export cover pictures.
-* Whatever you feel useful...
+* Whatever you feel useful…

 ## License